gitagogaming/spaceTravel/LEARN.md

    - **DOM Manipulation**
      - Used to dynamically update game elements and display.
      - Enables real-time updates for the spaceship's position, score, and distance traveled.

+   - **Canvas Rendering**
+     - Utilizes the HTML5 `<canvas>` to render the spaceship, asteroids, score, and powerups.
+     - Uses JavaScript's `canvas` API to draw and animate game elements dynamically.

    - **Arrow Functions**
      - Provides concise and readable function expressions.